-I was reflecting on the recent acquisitions of CDP companies Boxever and Zaius and thought it would be useful to offer a primer on what a customer data platform is and why they are a critical component in a modern architecture for managing digital customer experiences.
+I was reflecting on the recent acquisitions of CDP companies Boxever and Zaius and the launch of Salesforce CDP and I thought it would be useful to offer a primer on what a customer data platform is and why they are a critical component in a modern architecture for managing digital customer experiences.

 Table of Contents